mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 So there are various options available here, for each of these you can see some sample code.
 So, let's have a look at *MongoDB*.
 Basically, what you need to do is to install the driver for working with *Mongo*.
 So, *npm install mongodb*, and then you load that using the *require* function.
 Then you get a simple API, connect to *Mongo* and then you can access various collections and so on.
 Working with other databases is the same, you install a driver, and then you get a module with a simple API.

-Now, in the case of *Mongo* specifically,
+Now, in the case of *Mongo* specifically, there is another package that is called *Mongoose*, which is build on top of *Mongo* client, on top of the *MongoDB Package*.
+So, instead of using the *Mongo* driver directly, we use *Mongoose* because it gives us a simpler API.
+Again, later in the course, we're going to have a comprehensive section about working with *Mongo* and *Mongoose*.

+## 11- Authentication